thosgood/this-weeks-finds/markdown/101-151/week102.md

 for all m and k!
 People *do* know the answer for zillions of particular values of m and k.
-But there is no simple pattern to it: instead, there is an incredibly complicated and beautiful weave of subtle patterns, which we have not gotten to the bottom of\... and perhaps never will.
+But there is no simple pattern to it: instead, there is an incredibly complicated and beautiful weave of subtle patterns, which we have not gotten to the bottom of... and perhaps never will.

 To get a little feel for this, let's bring in some standard notation: folks use π~m~(X) to denote the set of homotopy classes of maps from an